 Christmas in 19th Century America

-Before 1850 many US citizens did not dream of Christmas at all.
-Penne Restad tells how and why this changed – and played its role in uniting the States in social cohesion.
+Before the mid-1800s many Americans did not dream of Christmas at all.
+Penne Restad tells how and why this changed – and played its role in uniting the US in social cohesion.

 The Christmas that Americans celebrate today seems like a timeless weaving of custom and feeling beyond the reach of history.
 Yet the familiar mix of carols, cards, presents, trees, multiplicities of Santas and holiday neuroses that have come to define December 25th in the United States is little more than a hundred years old.